All Episodes

 So that should be interesting.

-But I don't expect to receive a $24 uh settlement check from YouTube because I'm not the president of the United States.
+But I don't expect to receive a $24 settlement check from YouTube because I'm not the president of the United States.

-But here's here's my my take on this, Tom.
+But here's my take on this, Tom.

 And this gets back to libertarianism and the role of government.

-I think one of the only core proper roles of government is to protect the rights of the individual, as elucidated in the Bill of Rights.
+I think one of the only core proper roles of government is to protect the rights of the individual as elucidated in the Bill of Rights.

-It is not the job of government to control speech or to limit speech, but it is the proper role of government to force platforms of open debate, such as YouTube to respect constitutionally protected speech.
+It is not the job of government to control speech or to limit speech, but it is the proper role of government to force platforms of open debate, such as YouTube, to respect constitutionally protected speech.

 So understand the subtle difference here.

-I know you do, I know your audience does, they're very sophisticated, but I'm not calling for government to censor YouTube.
+They're very sophisticated, but I'm not calling for government to censor YouTube.

 I'm calling for government to force YouTube to stop censoring Americans.